Evaluating Evaluation Metrics: A Framework for Analyzing NLG Evaluation Metrics using Measurement Theory: Measurement Theory

-One may notice an analogy between the measurement of humans and the evaluation of NLG models.
-For the latter, although the measured candidate is a model, the goal is often similar, in that one hopes to derive scores based on the candidate's observed performance on a tailored collection of tasks, so as to (1) draw inferences about the candidate's performance in a specific domain (e.g., summarization), and (2) provide users with an objective guide on the expected behavior of the model on future tasks.
-Similar to testing, the score is often interpreted and used beyond its nominal meaning, i.e., the score is used to compare, select, and improve models.
+There are obvious analogies between the measurement of human capability and the evaluation of NLG models.
+First, NLG evaluation is often performed via benchmarking.
+A benchmark data set is similar to an educational test consisting of a tailored collection of test examples, where question-specific scores are calculated based on predefined evaluation metrics (similar to scoring rubrics for human testing) and are aggregated into an overall score for the model.
+Second, when evaluating a model, we similarly hope to derive scores based on a candidate model's observed performance on a benchmark, so as to (1) draw inferences about unobservable capability in a specific domain (e.g., summarization) and (2) provide guidance on the model's expected behavior in future tasks of the domain.
+Similar to educational testing, the score is often interpreted and used beyond its nominal meaning, i.e., implying the model's general performance beyond the particular benchmark dataset.
+As more models are considered ``general-purpose'' models, there is an increasing need for measuring an NLG model's unobservable capability.

-When viewing the NLG evaluation process as a three-stage process, defining constructs, designing evaluation tasks, and choosing evaluation metrics \cite{mislevy2003brief}, multiple dividends could be paid by adopting the perspective of measurement theory in each stage of the NLG evaluation.
-In this work, we focus on evaluating evaluation metrics.
-Specifically, measurement theory provides a conceptual framework that elucidates sources of variations in evaluation scores; methods to quantify the reliability and the expected random noise of an evaluation metric; systematic ways to understand and authenticate assertions about the interpretation and use of an evaluation metric score; and approaches to test construction and scoring for producing trustworthy and practically useful evaluations of a model's performance.

-In the following sessions, we provide a high-level conceptual introduction to measurement validity and reliability, core concepts in measurement theory.
-We discuss how they manifest in the design of NLG evaluation metrics and select common approaches to evaluate them.
+The conceptual and statistical tools provided by measurement theory can be transferred to assist in evaluating NLG metrics, specifically to quantify and identify different sources of measurement errors.
+Not only can these tools help the community systematically assess the shortcomings of evaluation metrics and identify misleading ones, but they also guide the interpretation of their evaluation results, as well as the re-design of existing metrics and the development of new ones.
+In the next section, we elaborate on how we transfer these tools from measurement theory to a framework that defines and assesses the reliability and validity of NLG evaluation metrics, and how they may help us interpret and improve NLG evaluation.